-Andy and myself, noyz319, had the pleasure of sitting down backstage with Moka Only after the Battleaxe Warriors concert, as it made it’s way through Edmonton.
+Andy and myself, noyz319, had the pleasure of sitting down backstage with Moka Only after the Battleaxe Warriors concert in Edmonton.
 I videotaped the interview and included a few clips to supplement the text.

 The first thing i really noticed about your show is that you’re really high energy, kind of more like a b-boy style

 With the poppin’ and shit right

 Exactly, so how did you start off initially moving into emceeing; as a b-boy or something else?

 That was the first thing.
 But trip on this though, because i was too young to understand everything i kind of just went with it, this was like 1984 you know what i’m sayin’, the first influx of hip-hop on the west coast, I mean in Canada, you know in Vancouver.
 I was living in Victoria at the time, going to a private school as my grade school, and other people brought it and i tuned into it.
 Motherfuckers would be on cardboard at recess and shit and i was just enthralled.
 And that same year Beat Street came out, which coincidently was the first movie that my mom let me go see by myself, you know what i’m sayin’.
 So that had the impact, breakin’ was the shit.
 I loved the art of emceeing and stuff, and i did kick a couple raps back then, but i wasn’t serious.
 From there, it went into graffiti writing.
 I started at an early age, fucked up my bedroom, i caught heat for that.
 You know, my first burner was in my bedroom, and that led to heat.